kontent-ai/delivery-sdk-net/docs/retrieving-data/querying-content.md

-Once you have an instance of the `IDeliveryClient`, you can start querying your project by calling methods on the instance.
+Once you have an instance of the `IDeliveryClient`, you can start querying your environment by calling methods on the instance.

 ```csharp
 // Retrieves a single content item